jiridj/classic-models-mcp/docs/AUTHENTICATION.md

    - Use secrets management (Docker secrets, Kubernetes secrets, etc.)

 3. **Use HTTPS:**
-   - For remote SSE access
+   - For remote HTTP access
    - Protects token in transit

 4. **Rotate tokens:**